 Easter is such an exciting time of year.
 The days get warmer and longer, the flowers begin to bloom, and the sweet signs of spring start to fill the air.
-Celebrate the season by making these fun and easy Easter bunny cards with your children or grandkids.
+Celebrate the season by making these fun and easy Easter bunny cards with your kids.

 Choose from two kid-friendly, DIY Easter crafts — a cute bunny holding a carrot or a bunny place card decorated with your favorite Easter chocolates.
 Get started with the directions and templates below.
 These easy-to-make bunny rabbit crafts make the perfect little treat for kids, teachers, and grandparents, or for decorating your Easter table.

 • cardstock: - heavy-weight white (65-lb) – 3 sheets - pink – 1/2 sheet - black – 1/4 sheet • chocolate carrots – 4 • paper punches: - standard handheld hole punch - small circle punch - small heart punch • glue stick • double-sided tape • black pen (fine point, felt tip) • Easter Bunny card template

 1. Gather your supplies.
 Print your template and cut out each element so that you can use them as stencils for creating your cards.
 (For optimal results, make sure your white cardstock is heavyweight, so that it is sturdy enough to hold the weight of the chocolate.)